KMilan94/d4s-test/README.md

 # D4S Test

-Laravel CRUD blog app.
+- Laravel CRUD blog app.
+The project is dependant on Laravel 8.

 ## Installation

-- Open XAMPP control panel and start Apache and MySQL.
+- Open XAMPP control panel then start Apache and MySQL.

-- Open [Link to phpmyadmin](http://localhost/phpmyadmin) and create a database named 'laravel'.
+- Open [phpmyadmin](http://localhost/phpmyadmin) and create a database named 'laravel'.
 Note that it should be served on port **3306**.
 Change it accordingly in the .env file if needed.

+- Clone the repository into the ~xampp/htdocs directory.

 - Migrate the database.